Angel Gracia is a Spanish-American Producer, Director and Photographer.

-His feature film "From Prada to Nada", based on Jane Austen's Sense and Sensibility, stars Camilla Belle, Alexa Vega, Wilmer Valderrama and Oscar nominated Adriana Barraza, was produced by Gigi Pritzker and Linda McDonough (Drive).
-It won two Alma Awards and two Imagen awards, including Favorite movie and best actress and supporting actress.
+His feature film 'From Prada to Nada', based on Jane Austen's Sense and Sensibility, won 2 Alma and 2 Imagen awards.
+It stars Camilla Belle, Alexa Vega, Wilmer Valderrama and Oscar nominated Adriana Barraza, was produced by Gigi Pritzker and Linda McDonough (Drive).

 His career began when he won a Student Academy Award for his short "The Three Cornered Hat" followed by the first MTV video contest for Madonna's True Blue single.

-With an extensive background in Special FXs, Angel began his career directing, photographing and editing music videos for bands like for SNAP, Enigma, Daryl Hall, and Jose Feliciano and Heaven 17, which eventually lead him to direct the musical drama TV movie "The Spirit" for BMG Ariola..
+With an extensive background in Special FXs, Angel began his career directing music videos for bands like for SNAP, Enigma, Daryl Hall, and Jose Feliciano and Heaven 17, which eventually lead him to direct the musical drama TV movie "The Spirit" for BMG Ariola.

-In 2016 he became a member of the prestigious NBC-Universal "Directing Fellowship Program" and in 2015 he directed his first half hour comedy pilot entitled "Table Manners".
+In 2015 he directed his first half hour comedy pilot entitled "Table Manners" starring Monica Barbaro (Top Gun).

 2010 - present